hackclub/sprig/docs/stuck_requests.md

 Kindly,
 `Name`

-After sending the email, please create a new record in Airtable with the your name, the email you sent and a reference to the request you sent.
+After sending the email, please create a new record in [this Airtable](https://airtable.com/appN9cSnDgORAM2bp/tblU5A9l1H53a18yy/viwgD4xFcb4RVV0u1?blocks=hide) with the your name, the email you sent and a reference to the request you sent.

 ![stuck request response](./assets/stuck_response_ex1.png)